 Always use an established fire ring

-if available!
 If you must build a new fire ring,

 select a level spot away from over hanging trees, bushes, or

 dry grass.
 Avoid the base of steep hills, as fire travels uphill

 quickly.
 Clear a circle 10 feet across down to bare dirt.
 Hollow